Apartment Room Share NYC: The Ultimate Renting Guide

 Why Apartment Shares are Gaining Popularity with Landlords

-In New York City, some landlords may not be fond of the idea of having random people share an apartment.
+In New York City, some landlords may not be fond of having random people share an apartment.

-This is because if one person suddenly decides his or her roommates are intolerable jerks and decides to jump ship, they’ll have a room vacancy on their hands.
+This is because if one suddenly decides his or her roommates are intolerable jerks and decides to jump ship, they’ll have a room vacancy.

 However, this may be the case even if you are rooming with friends.